 Bio Ethanol Fuel and Gel Fuel, the Differences

-There are a number of differences between Bio Ethanol Fuel and Gel Fuel and these need to be considered when choosing the type of bio-fuel burner or fireplace that you want to use in your between Bio Ethanol Fuel and Gel Fuel can include properties the viscosity, the colour, smell, how it is to be used, where it should be used and also the emissions that can be generated from the fuel.
-There is also a difference in how the fuel burns.
+The differences between bio ethanol fuel and gel fuel can include properties like the viscosity, the colour, smell, how it is to be used, how it burns, where it should be used and also the emissions that can be generated from the fuel.

-All Bio-ethanol Fuel types have a smell it is generally not noticeable however in some environments it may be noticed as stronger by some people than others.
+All Bio-ethanol Fuel types have a smell it is generally not noticeable however in some environments the smell may be noticed by some people than others.

 Type of Burner